oracle-livelabs/developer/dev-ai-app-dev-retail/mcp/mcp.md

 **Why this is powerful**

-MCP turns Oracle Database 23ai into a set of discoverable, composable tools that analysts can use with plain language.
+MCP turns Oracle AI Database into a set of discoverable, composable tools that analysts can use with plain language.
 But its real power emerges when extended to other systems—ERP for purchase orders, HCM for employee data, CRM for customer touchpoints—so workflows can span finance, HR, and customer engagement.

 And it’s not just about AI.
 MCP can act as a general-purpose API layer: a standardized way for notebooks, dashboards, or integration services to list tables, fetch metadata, or run controlled queries.
 Even without AI—whether generating compliance reports, syncing systems, or surfacing HR metrics—MCP reduces integration work, simplifies maintenance, and makes enterprise data more reusable across teams.